nabeelmumtaz92/ReturnIt/replit.md

 # Overview

-Returnly is a reverse delivery service web application that facilitates returns, exchanges, and donations by handling the pickup and return process for customers.
+Returnly is a reverse delivery service platform that facilitates returns, exchanges, and donations by handling the pickup and return process for customers.
 The platform connects customers who need items returned with drivers who can handle the delivery.
-The application features a modern React frontend with a Node.js/Express backend, using a PostgreSQL database for data persistence.
+The system consists of:

+- **Customer Mobile App**: For booking pickups, tracking returns, and managing orders
+- **Driver Mobile App**: For accepting jobs, managing deliveries, and updating order status
+- **Web Dashboard**: Unified web interface for both customers and drivers (current implementation)
+- **Backend API**: Shared Node.js/Express backend serving both mobile apps and web interface

+The current web application serves as both a prototype and admin dashboard, with the mobile apps being the primary user interfaces in production.

 # User Preferences